top of page

 Grades 4-8

-Develop your coding and engineering skills as you explore global design through creativity in the STEAM laboratory.
-Guided by the California Computer Science Standards and the Next Generation Science Standards for engineering, students will engage in a variety of real-world projects each session.
+Develop your coding and engineering skills as you explore technological design through creativity in the STEAM laboratory.
+Guided by the California Computer Science Standards and the Next Generation Science Standards’ Science and Engineering Practices, students will engage in a variety of practical projects each session in small groups.

 First session: